Berufsverbote - what is it all about?

 Let Daniel work againOpen Letter to the Historical Museum of Frankfurt (Main) and Goethe University

-Now available in English translation: "Berufsverbote" (Occupational bans in Germany) and the European Convention on Human Rights - Some legal and political implications, by Klaus Dammann.
-This article by a very experienced lawyer from Hamburg (who, sadly, passed away in January 2020) appeared in two books in 2019, and was presented by the author in the form of various lectures.
-It describes in great detail the legal battles that were fought in German courts and involving the International Labour Organisation (ILO) and the European Court of Human Rights (ECHR).
+"Berufsverbote" (Occupational bans in Germany) and the European Convention on Human Rights - Some legal and political implications, by Klaus Dammann.
+This translated article by a very experienced lawyer from Hamburg (who, sadly, passed away in January 2020) appeared in two books in 2019, and was presented by the author in the form of various lectures.
+It describes in great detail the legal battles that were fought in German courts at the time, involving the International Labour Organisation (ILO) and the European Court of Human Rights (ECHR).

 Klaus Samson (“Former Coordinator for Human Rights Questions, International Labour Standards Department”): The “Berufsverbot” problem revisited – Views from Geneva and Strasbourg.
 In: Les normes internationales du travail: un patrimoine pour lavenir (Mélanges en l’honneur de Nicolas Valticos).
 Genève: Bureau international du Travail, 2004.
 ISBN 92-2-216555-1, pp.21-46

-The most recent case at the University of Munich, reported in International Communist Press ICP 29.10.2016 (pdf) (German coverage of Kerem Schamberger's story with links to reports in Spanish, Portuguese, French, Turkish, Greek and Arabic.
+A case at Ludwig Maximilian University (LMU) in Munich, reported in International Communist Press ICP 29.10.2016 (pdf - German coverage of Kerem Schamberger's story with links to reports in Spanish, Portuguese, French, Turkish, Greek and Arabic).
 It was only after months of uncertainty that Kerem was able to sign his 3-year work contract as postgraduate researcher on 22 Dec 2016.
-The University decided to overrule the interference by the so-called "Office for the Protection of the Constitution".
+The University decided to overrule interference by the so-called "Office for the Protection of the Constitution".

 „Forgotten“ History – Political Persecution in the Federal Republic of Germany